muratk5n/thirdwave/en/2021/12/eat-yourself-slim-montignac.md

 Insulin

+[A]n excess of ”Calories taken in” over ”calories burned up” does not in itself explain why we put on weight.
+In other words, it does not account for how the body comes to store fat.

 Whether or not we accumulate body fat is directly linked to the secretion of insulin, so we will first take a brief look at this.
-Insulin is a hormone secreted by the pancreas 6 and it plays a vital role in human metabolism...
+Insulin is a hormone secreted by the pancreas and it plays a vital role in human metabolism...

 When, for example, you eat a piece of bread with butter, [.. the]